qmk/qmk_firmware/docs/configurator_architecture.md

 # QMK Configurator Architecture

 This page describes the web architecture behind QMK Configurator at a high level.
-If you are interested in the architecture of the QMK Configurator code itself you should start at the [qmk_configurator](https://github.com/qmk/qmk_configurator) repository.
+If you are interested in the architecture of the QMK Configurator code itself, you should start at the [qmk_configurator](https://github.com/qmk/qmk_configurator) repository.

 # Overview